Srebrenica Genocide Memorial: Background

 The massacre in Srebrenica began in Potočari, where some 25,000 Bosniak Muslim refugees had desperately gathered awaiting evacuation.
 After entering the city on 11 July 1995, Bosnian Serb forces, led by Ratko Mladić, moved into Potočari and separated many Bosnian men and teenage boys from the rest of the crowd before killing them; some women and girls were raped and killed as well.
 The Dutch UN peacekeepers stationed in Srebrenica (Dutchbat) were unable to stop the massacre, despite having their headquarters in the town.
 In all, about 1,200 innocent people were murdered at Potočari before the survivors were evacuated to Tuzla.

 In October 2000 Wolfgang Petritsch, the High Representative for Bosnia and Herzegovina, declared that the land in Potočari would be turned into a memorial and cemetery for the victims of the genocide.
 In May 2001, a foundation was established to oversee and finance construction of the Srebrenica Genocide Memorial.
 Two months later, around the time of the sixth anniversary of the massacre, a foundation stone was laid for the memorial in front of a crowd of 15,000 people.
 The first memorial was held in July 2002 with about 20,000 attendees.
 The first 600 victims were buried in the new cemetery in March 2003.

+The current director of the memorial is Emir Suljagić.